V-Sekai/manuals/decisions/20211031-streaming-godot-to-opensoundcontrol.md

-# Proposed: Take a streaming godot game and streaming the VRM to OpenSoundControl
+# Draft: Take a streaming godot game and streaming the VRM to OpenSoundControl

 ### Context and Problem Statement